-So here is your ultimate guide to keeping your laboratory fridges and freezers organized.
+So here is your guide to keeping your laboratory fridges and freezers organized.
 It combines known lab suggestions with household suggestions.
 But it’s not foolproof.
 Maintenance and consistency is still going to be a personal challenge.
-And check out our follow up article which expands more on laboratory organization.
+Our follow up article expands more on laboratory organization.

 1. Inventory Management:

 - Software Based: This is definitely your first step to organization, and it extends beyond the fridge.
 Thankfully, we live in the digital age and there is plenty of software available.

-- Spreadsheet/Cloud Based: If you’re a little partial to using spreadsheets, it might be useful to manage the spreadsheet on a Google Sheet because of its cloud based platform.
-That means anyone within your lab can access it at any time and log information – if you so choose that is.
+- Spreadsheet/Cloud Based: If you’re a little partial to using spreadsheets, it might be useful to manage the spreadsheet on a Google Sheet because of its collaborative platform.
+That means anyone within your lab can access it at any time and log information – if you so choose, that is.
 Of course, your institution may require an Excel submission of inventory for safety reasons.
 Thankfully, text in Google Docs can be easily copied and pasted.
-I still recommend keeping your inventory with Google due to its accessibility and ease of collaboration.

 2. Labels Labels Labels Labels: